arvimal/ceph_check/README.md

 `ceph_check` is a reporting tool.

-It can be executed on a Ceph cluster, either a newlys installed or existing one.
-It lets the end user know about various unsupported and inoptimal configurations.
+It can be executed on a Ceph cluster, either newly installed or an existing one.
+It lets the end user know about various unsupported and unoptimal configurations.

-A distributed complicated storage solution like Ceph has to be according to the suggested guidelines, else the performance may suffer.
-A tool like `ceph_check` can check and let the user know such mis-configurations which can end up being pain points later.
+A distributed storage solution like Ceph has to be installed according to specific guidelines.
+This is important for optimal performance and ease of use.

+A tool such as `ceph_check` can check and let the user know such configurations which can end up being pain points later.

 ## Points worth considering: